 The combination of apical exposure to air and basal exposure to specialized cell culture medium triggers differentiation of the monolayer culture to a pseudo-stratified columnar epithelium that resembles the native human airway.
 This model system is useful in a number of applications ranging from in vivo inhalation toxicology and drug-screening to basic research.
 The advantages of this model over in vivo animal studies include the use of human tissue, a relatively low cost of maintenance and ease of handling.
 The use of ALI cultures also offers a unique opportunity for the direct deposition of aerosol particles onto semi-dry apical cell surfaces, a procedure that mimics the deposition of powders onto the airway surface.16–18 The drawback of ALI culture is its limitation for use in high throughput scales.
 Additionally, even though this ALI culture works well for proximal airway, it doesn’t work for distal airway, likely due to a higher complexity of the alveolar stem cell niche and the requirement of stromal cell support for the alveolar structure.
 Moreover, epithelial cells grown in ALI culture are not passageable.

-Recent progress in isolating epithelial progenitor cells and stromal cells, and defining niche factors important for lung development, has led to the establishment of an in vitro 3D lung culture system: pulmonary (lung) organoids.12,19 In pulmonary organoid cultures, epithelial stem and progenitor cells are cultured in ECM supplemented with either a mixture of growth factors or stromal cells.
+Recent progress in isolating epithelial progenitor cells and stromal cells, and defining niche factors important for lung development, has led to the establishment of an in vitro 3D lung culture system: lung organoids.12,19 In lung organoid cultures, epithelial stem and progenitor cells are cultured in ECM supplemented with either a mixture of growth factors or stromal cells.
 The organoids then self-organize into complex structures retaining clusters of multi-lineage epithelial cells.
-Pulmonary organoids recapitulate various features of the lung including heterogeneous cell composition, spatial organization, and retention of a stem cell population harboring the capacity to both self-renew and differentiate.
-In pulmonary organoid culture, isolated airway epithelial cells can be grown as 3D spheres in semi-solid Matrigel® ECM with or without the use of tissue culture inserts.
+Lung organoids recapitulate various features of the lung including heterogeneous cell composition, spatial organization, and retention of a stem cell population harboring the capacity to both self-renew and differentiate.
+In lung organoid culture, isolated airway epithelial cells can be grown as 3D spheres in semi-solid Matrigel® ECM with or without the use of tissue culture inserts.
 Individual cells are able to grow into clonal spheres called bronchospheres, bronchioalveolar spheres or alveolospheres, depending on the origin of the starting cells.
-While bronchospheres can be formed in specialized matrices and medium without co-culture with other tissues,9,20 bronchioalveolar spheres and alveolospheres can currently only be formed in co-culture with other cell types, such as fibroblasts or endothelial cells, thus requiring a more advanced culture system, called organoid co-culture.12,19 Recently, several groups demonstrated that the pulmonary organoids can be generated from human pluripotent stem cells following a stepwise directed differentiation.21–23 The advantages of the pulmonary organoid co-culture are propagation ability, amenability for high throughput screening, and feasibility of establishing a distal lung model.
+While bronchospheres can be formed in specialized matrices and medium without co-culture with other tissues,9,20 bronchioalveolar spheres and alveolospheres can currently only be formed in co-culture with other cell types, such as fibroblasts or endothelial cells, thus requiring a more advanced culture system, called organoid co-culture.12,19 Recently, several groups demonstrated that the lung organoids can be generated from human pluripotent stem cells following a stepwise directed differentiation.21–23 The advantages of the lung organoid co-culture are propagation ability, amenability for high throughput screening, and feasibility of establishing a distal lung model.

-Applications for Pulmonary Organoid Culture System
+Applications for Lung Organoid Culture System

-The most attractive advantages of pulmonary organoid cultures is that they allow for the expansion of lung stem cell populations and the induction of differentiated cells from very limited amounts of starting material.
+The most attractive advantages of lung organoid cultures is that they allow for the expansion of lung stem cell populations and the induction of differentiated cells from very limited amounts of starting material.
 In addition, it provides a more physiologically relevant culture system, particularly for the distal lung.
 These special characteristics make organoid culture an excellent culture system for a wide range of applications in both basic and translational approaches such as drug screening, disease modeling and genetic screening.

 Organoids derived from adult stem and progenitor cells reliably retain their in vivo regenerative activity in vitro, and thus provide detailed snapshots of tissue restoration after injury.
 Lung organoids allow researchers to study processes governing homeostatic regulation of lung tissue and screen factors that impact lineage-specification of stem cells.
-Most importantly, pulmonary organoid co-culture can be used to study the interaction and crosstalk between stem cells and their niche.
+Most importantly, lung organoid co-culture can be used to study the interaction and crosstalk between stem cells and their niche.
 Whereas our capacity to initiate specific alteration either of stromal cells or ECM composition in vivo is limited, organoid co-cultures make it possible to precisely manipulate the components of the microenvironment in order to further determine their functional roles in modulating lung stem cells.19,20,24–26 In addition, many lines of evidence have emerged for a complex coordination between epithelial and immune cells during repair and the regeneration process after lung damage.
 Utilising the co-culture system, cellular and molecular effectors of immune cells in stem cell regulation can be determined.27

 Pre-clinical models of human disease are essential for the basic understanding of disease pathology and its translational application into efficient treatment for patients.
 Patient-derived organoid cultures from biopsies and/or surgical resections present a novel improvement to this end and disease modeling will likely be a primary focus of future organoid studies.
 Two examples are lung cancer and cystic fibrosis.28 Adult primary epithelial cell-derived organoids combined with CRISPR/Cas9-mediated genetic engineering technology may allow conversion of normal organoids into their respective malignancies in vitro by adding a combination of cancerous mutations in a sequential manner.29,30 This system is not only able to recapitulate human lung cancer but also to further assess responses to combination drug therapy.
 Recently, patient-derived organoids from human lung cancer biopsies have been established and have enabled the analysis of resistance mechanisms for targeted therapies in individual patients.31 The ability to rapidly generate organoids from individual patients also enables biobanking, testing of chemotherapies for personalized medicine development and targeted therapies.

-Using pulmonary organoids, we can investigate the function of lung stem cells residing in distinct regions of lung tissue while also monitoring their behaviour in different micro-environments.
-Although pulmonary organoid culture systems are still in their infancy, it is becoming possible to extend their use to biomedical applications such as disease modelling and treatment.
+Using lung organoids, we can investigate the function of lung stem cells residing in distinct regions of lung tissue while also monitoring their behaviour in different micro-environments.
+Although lung organoid culture systems are still in their infancy, it is becoming possible to extend their use to biomedical applications such as disease modelling and treatment.
 Generation of patient-derived organoids from biopsies provide a powerful resource for a wide range of translational and medical approaches, such as drug toxicity and efficacy studies.
-Some issues for the current pulmonary organoid culture technique are still unresolved, such as culture conditions to better maintain genetic stability and physiological function over time and development of organoid high-throughput screening platforms.
+Some issues for the current lung organoid culture technique are still unresolved, such as culture conditions to better maintain genetic stability and physiological function over time and development of organoid high-throughput screening platforms.
 Addressing these technical difficulties will advance the technology rapidly toward pre-clinical and clinical applications.

 - Konar D et al. (2016) Lung-On-A-Chip Technologies for Disease Modeling and Drug Development Biomed Eng Comput Biol 7(Suppl 1): 17–27.